cowboysdude/MMM-Jnews/README.md

 ![](capture.png)

 *Automatically adjusts languge and all other settings based on your config.js!
 [Will ONLY work for these language - ar,de,en,es,fr,zh,it,nl,ru,he,no,pt,se,ud]

+It can automatically adjust to users language OR you can do a language override in the config file [see example config below].

 ## Your terminal installation instructions